Revaluation of Assessment Neighborhoods

 - Quantity of Sales - The number of sales during the specified period in the particular assessment neighborhood.

 - Range of Sales Prices - From the lowest to the highest sales price.

 - Standard Deviation - A statistical measure of dispersion from the mean.

 Commercial & Industrial Property Assessments

 Changes in commercial and industrial property assessments also utilize income and expense data, and construction cost data.
 The request of income and expense data from owners of income-producing properties is authorized by the Code of Virginia § 58.1-3294.

-During June, the Office of the Assessor of Real Estate makes a request of audited income and expense data from the previous year from commercial property owners.
+On July 1, the Office of the Assessor of Real Estate makes a request of audited income and expense data from the previous year from commercial property owners.
 This information is used in the reassessment for the following January 1 valuations.

 During Office Review and Board of Review appeals income and expense information from the year immediately preceding the January 1 valuation date is not considered, as audited information from that period was not available to the staff to establish the equalized assessment values.
 Consideration of such information for select properties during appeals would violate equalization.